 A1.2.1.5 A Radiocommunication Assembly may express its opinion relating to the duration or agenda of a future Assembly or, when appropriate, to the application of the provisions of Section 4 of the General Rules of Conferences, Assemblies and Meetings of the Union relating to the cancellation of a Radiocommunication Assembly.

+А1.2.1.6 In accordance with Resolution 191 (Rev. Dubai, 2019) of the Plenipotentiary Conference, the Radiocommunication Assembly identifies subjects in common with other ITU Sectors where work is to be done and that require internal coordination within ITU.

+А1.2.1.7 Contributions to the Radiocommunication Assembly and secretariat documents shall be submitted within the firm deadlines set in Resolution 165 (Rev. Dubai, 2019) of the Plenipotentiary Conference.

+А1.2.1.8 Should there be a need for a vote by Member States at the Radiocommunication Assembly, the vote will be conducted according to the relevant sections of the Constitution, Convention and the General Rules of conferences, assemblies and meetings of the Union.

-A1.2.1.6 The Director shall issue, in electronic form, information that will include preparatory documents for the Radiocommunication Assembly.
+A1.2.1.9 The Director shall issue, in electronic form, information that will include preparatory documents for the Radiocommunication Assembly.

 …